Rob Font

 Robert Spencer Font (born June 25, 1987) is a Puerto Rican-American professional mixed martial artist.
 He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2011, Font formerly competed for CES MMA, where he was the Featherweight Champion.
-As of October 21, 2025, he is #12 in the UFC bantamweight rankings.

 Background

 Font was born in Massachusetts, both parents were in the army, which led to Font moving around the world frequently due to their duties.
 He has an older sister and a younger brother.

 Around the age of 21, Font was delivering pizzas for work, happening to make a delivery to fighters training in a garage.
 Their garage practice piqued Font's interest and he was enrolled for a free week of mixed martial arts training at a local gym soon after.

 Mixed martial arts career

 Early career

 A native of Central Massachusetts, Font began training as an amateur in 2009 and compiled a record of 3–1 before making his professional debut in December 2011.

 Font compiled a record of 10–1 as a professional, competing for several regional promotions across his native New England before signing with the UFC in the spring of 2014.